 Steps

-First, remove the tough part of the escarole, separate the leaves, and wash them thoroughly by immersing them in cold water 3-4 times, changing the water each time.
-Boil the escarole in a large pot without adding more water, just a pinch of salt: the escarole should just wilt, not cook completely.
-Once done, drain the escarole well and let it cool.
-Save some of the cooking water.
+First remove the tough part of the escarole, separate the leaves and wash them thoroughly by immersing them in cold water 3-4 times, changing the water each time.
+Boil the escarole in a large pot without adding extra water, just a little salt: the escarole should just wilt and not cook through.
+At the end, drain the escarole well and let it cool.
+Reserve a little of the cooking water.

 Prepare the other ingredients: slice the garlic, halve the olives, rinse and squeeze the capers well, and toast the pine nuts for a minute in a pan.
-The escarole leaves can be left whole or, once they’re cool enough, you can cut them into pieces.
-This is especially useful when the escarole is used to stuff savory pies.
+The escarole leaves can be left whole or, once cooled enough, you can cut them into pieces.
+This is especially useful if the escarole will then be used to fill savoury tarts.

-In a non-stick pan, sauté the garlic in one teaspoon of oil, and without browning it too much, add the escarole a little at a time.
-Let it flavor for a few minutes, adding some cooking water if it gets too dry.
+In a nonstick pan, sauté the garlic in one teaspoon of oil and, without letting it brown too much, add the escarole a little at a time.
+Let it absorb the flavours for a few minutes, adding a little of the reserved cooking water if it becomes too dry.

-When the escarole becomes tender, add the olives, capers, and the second teaspoon of oil.
-Salt lightly (the capers are already quite salty) and let it flavor for another 5 minutes or so.
-At the end of cooking, the escarole should be soft but not mushy: it should remain a bit crunchy.
+When the escarole has become tender, add the olives, the capers and the second teaspoon of oil.
+Season lightly (the capers are already quite salty) and let it simmer to absorb the flavours for another 5 minutes or so.
+At the end of cooking, the escarole should be soft but not mushy: it should remain slightly crunchy.

-At this point, just add the pine nuts and our escarole with olives and capers is ready to be served.
-In Naples, raisins are often added too, especially to make fillings, but in that case, you would have to count the extra Weight Watchers points.
+At this point all that remains is to add the pine nuts and our escarole with olives and capers is ready to be served at the table.
+In Naples, raisins are often added, especially when preparing fillings, but in that case you will need to count additional Weight Watchers points.

-Here at home, we really like this side dish, and I make it often.
+We at home really like this side dish and I make it often.
 Have you ever made it?
-I recommend trying it and then let me know if you liked it!
+I recommend you try it and tell me if you liked it!

 Enjoy your meal!